Hydrolix Joins Akamai Qualified Computing Partner Program

-CAMBRIDGE, Mass., Nov.
-15, 2023 /PRNewswire/ -- Akamai Technologies Inc. (NASDAQ: AKAM), the cloud company that powers and protects life online, today detailed capabilities from Hydrolix Inc. as part of the Akamai Qualified Computing Partner Program.
+SINGAPORE, Nov.
+16, 2023 /PRNewswire/ -- Akamai Technologies Inc. (NASDAQ: AKAM), the cloud company that powers and protects life online, today detailed capabilities from Hydrolix Inc. as part of the Akamai Qualified Computing Partner Program.
 Hydrolix offers TrafficPeak powered by Akamai, a managed observability platform that runs on Akamai Connected Cloud, the world's most distributed platform for cloud computing, security, and content delivery.

 TrafficPeak delivers real-time data visualization and long-term data retention to Akamai customers for a fraction of the cost of other observability technologies.
 With TrafficPeak, Akamai customers can gain critical insights into their applications, users, and infrastructure with effortless integration, customizable dashboards, subsecond query performance, and customizable scheduling of automatic data retention.
 For example, TrafficPeak integrates seamlessly with Akamai security information and event management (SIEM) and DataStream 2 data to offer consolidated visibility into security incidents and application performance, all on a single dashboard.
 By leveraging TrafficPeak, customers can correlate SIEM data with delivery data, enabling them to identify potential security threats such as uncommon traffic spikes and other incidents.